ChethanKacham/ModelEarthProjects/location/setup/README.md

 "npm run build" seems to break secure https 0.0.0.0:8080 hosting.
 (Perhaps because the test included the external localsite.js file.)

-Don't use `npm run dev` it only hosts the frontend and you'll get a message that backend did not build.
+Don't use `npm run dev` it only hosts the frontend and you'll get a message that the backend did not build.

 ### Related Notes